thebitrebels/git-tresor/README.md

 git init
 ```

 Of course you do not need this step if the git repository is already initialized.
-(TODO:) After that you can go ahead and initialize `git-tresor` by running:
+After that you can go ahead and initialize `git-tresor` by running:

 ```
 git-tresor init